MolSSI-Education/python-package-best-practices/_episodes/07-collaboration.md

 `git` is correct.
-What we will want to do next is creating a pull request on the original repository to get our changes incorporated.
+What we will want to do next is create a pull request on the original repository to get our changes incorporated.

 ## Opening a Pull Request